ustaxcourt/ef-cms/docs/additional-resources/library-maintenance.md

 `@fortawesome/fontawesome-svg-core`: upgrading from v1.2.36 to v1.3.0 causes icon sizing issues.
 Since it was released 2 days ago as of writing this, seems worth waiting for a patch, similar to the other @fortawesome packages.

+`puppeteer-core` and `puppeteer`: locked to minor version ~13.2.0 since 13.3.0 was released a few hours ago and appears to be causing issues with various class exports.

+`puppeteer-core` within `web-api/runtimes/puppeteer`: locked to v13.0.1 because that's the highest version that `chrome-aws-lambda` [supports](https://github.com/alixaxel/chrome-aws-lambda/issues/254) at the moment

 ## JavaScript Libraries

 `npm update`: Update to current minor versions of all libraries.
 These shouldn't include any breaking changes, but still might, so it's best to verify with smoke tests in AWS.